elementor/elementor/readme.txt

 Elementor is open-source, Therefore developers have full access to documentation about the Editor’s code components including hooks, integrations and controllers.
 This includes a [developer's website](https://go.elementor.com/wp-repo-description-tab-developers-developers-website/), [Developers Docs](https://go.elementor.com/wp-repo-description-tab-developers-developers-docs-2/), [Developers Blog](https://go.elementor.com/wp-repo-description-tab-developers-developers-blog/), [GitHub](https://go.elementor.com/wp-repo-description-tab-github-repo/), [Add-on Developers Newsletter](https://go.elementor.com/wp-repo-description-tab-newsletter-addon-newsletter/), and more.

 = TRANSLATED TO 63+ LANGUAGES, INCLUDES RTL SUPPORT =
 Elementor supports multiple languages and typographies and is RTL compatible, with Editor translations to [over 63 languages](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-translate/) OOTB.
-E Elementor is also compatible with WPML, Polylang, TranslatePress, Weglot, and more.
+Elementor is also compatible with WPML, Polylang, TranslatePress, Weglot, and more.
 If you would like to contribute, add a new language via [translate.wordpress.org](https://translate.wordpress.org).
 See our guide on [how to translate and localize the plugin](https://go.elementor.com/wp-repo-description-tab-help-center-translate/).

 = ELEVATE YOUR WEBSITE WITH ELEMENTOR PRO =